sheltermanager/asm3/src/static/pages/manual/_sources/publishing.rst.txt

 is needed.
 The state the animal is currently located in (from the fosterer record if available or shelter details) is implicitly added to this set.

+ASM will determined if your animals are vaccinated, wormed or heartworm treated and indicate this to PetRescue via the following rules:

+* If the animal has at least 1 previously given vaccination on file and there are no vaccinations outstanding, the vaccination flag is set.

+* If the animal has a medical treatment containing the word "wormed" and not the word "heart" in the last 6 months, the wormed flag is set.

+* If the animal has a medical treatment containing the words "heart" and "wormed" in the last 6 months, the heartworm treated flag is set.

 PetRescue have a number of extra fields that you can set by creating additional animal fields with certain names in your database.
 The system responds to the field names, you can label them anything you want, they must be linked to